Paolo Villaggio (Italy, 1932) debuted as a television comedian (notably with

 in which even his wife pities him after he is told that he only has a week to

-live and his own daughter kicks him out of his own house, and she pities him
+live and his own daughter kicks him out of his own house, and his wife pities him

 Each one is a simply a series of farcical skits about the poor abused employee